 Anxiety can also be caused by a pet owner leaving for long periods.
 To prevent or lessen that type of anxiety, Weiss encourages you to ignore the accident, and then reward your dog for good potty behavior.
 When he does the right thing and relieves himself outside, you should use high-yield rewards, like food and plenty of praise.

 6. Take note of changes in your household

-Stress can turn your life upside-down and the same is true of pets.
+Stress can turn your life upside down, and the same is true for pets.
 If accidents are suddenly occurring, take a look at what’s going on around you and how it could impact your pet.

-“It could be anywhere from construction on your house to adding a new family member,” says Kogelschatz.
-“These factors can stress a dog out and throw off its sense of comfort.
+“It could be anything from construction on your house to adding a new family member,” says Kogelschatz.
+“These factors can stress a dog out and throw off their sense of comfort.
 Try to keep your dog’s routine as it always has been and if you can’t, consider getting a dog walker.”

 7. Ask yourself: Is my dog truly house-trained?

 It may be time to go back to the basics because perhaps your pup didn’t fully get it the first time around.

 “A lot of dog owners think their dogs are fully house-trained, but they are not quite,” Weiss says.

 As such, if you come home to find that your dog has peed in the house, she recommends that you ignore it and go back to enacting some basic house-training protocol.
 For instance, she says you can confine your dog to a small area in your house or use a crate to retrain them.